-Much has been said and written about the wardrobe capsule lately.
-There are capsule examples for every possible age, gender, color palette and season.
-Just go on Pinterest and you’ll never run out of ideas and options.
+Much has been said and written about the wardrobe capsule.
+There are capsules for every possible age, gender, color palette, and season.
+Just go on Pinterest, and you’ll never run out of ideas and options.

-The term “capsule wardrobe” was developed by Susie Faux, owner of the British boutique “Wardrobe” in the 1970s.
-It referred to a collection of high-quality essential items of clothing that would not go out of fashion, and therefore could be worn for multiple seasons.
-The aim was to update this collection with seasonal pieces to provide something to wear for any occasion without buying many new items of clothing.
+Susie Faux developed the term “capsule wardrobe,” She was the owner of the British boutique “Wardrobe” in the 1970s.
+At that time, the term referred to a collection of high-quality essential items of clothing that would not go out of fashion and we could wear across multiple seasons.
+The idea was to update the collection with seasonal pieces to provide something to wear for any occasion without buying many new clothing items.

-According to Susie Faux, a woman’s wardrobe capsule should typically contain at least 2 pairs of trousers, a dress or a skirt, a jacket, a coat, a knit cardigan, two pairs of shoes and two bags.
-This concept allows you to always be in style, uncomplicates your morning routine, and saves you money in the long run.
-Since the pieces contained in the capsule are supposed to be of higher quality, they might be more expensive, but they are not going out of style and they last much longer.
+According to Susie Faux, a woman’s wardrobe capsule should typically contain at least two pairs of trousers, a dress or a skirt, a jacket, a coat, a knit cardigan, two pairs of shoes, and two bags.
+This concept uncomplicates the morning routine and saves money in the long run.
+Also, because the capsule pieces are of higher quality, they might be more expensive, but they won’t go out of style and last much longer.

-The concept of a capsule wardrobe was made popular by American designer Donna Karan in 1985 when she released her “7 Easy Pieces” collection.
+The concept of a capsule wardrobe was made famous by American designer Donna Karan in 1985 when she released her “7 Easy Pieces” collection.

-These days, the capsule idea has deviated from the original concept; some say due to the rampant consumerism that we live in.
-Instead of limiting the collection to 7-11 items, modern capsules establish the limit more like 30 items (including shoes, handbags, and accessories).
-Still, it is a wonderful improvement (or sacrifice, shall I say) from the two or three closets full of clothes many women own these days.
+These days, the capsule idea deviated from the original concept due to the rampant consumerism of our days.
+Instead of limiting the collection to 7-11 items, the current capsules limit is about 30 items (including shoes, handbags, and accessories).
+Still, it is a beautiful improvement (or sacrifice, shall I say) from the two or three full closets many women own these days.

-What I like the most about the concept is how it gets our creative juices flowing.
-You need to get inventive to come up with different combinations and develop outfits with a limited number of clothing pieces.
+I like how this concept gets our creative juices flowing.
+We need to be creative to come up with different combinations and develop outfits with a limited number of clothing pieces.
 For some, this is a real problem.
 For others, this is just what they need.
 Others might even discover a side they did not know about themselves!